 Helpful Information and Articles

-What happens?
-The nervous system goes on alert as a reaction to perceived threat or excessive/chronic stress.
-This can trigger a cascade of stress hormones that produce physiological changes such as heart pounding, quickening of breath, tensing of muscles, etc. This combination of reactions to stress is known as the “fight-or-flight” response and it has evolved as a survival mechanism.
+What happens when we are having an anxiety / panic attack?
+Quite simply, the nervous system goes on full alert as a reaction to a perceived threat or if we are experiencing excessive/chronic stress.
+This can trigger a cascade of stress hormones that produce physiological changes such as heart pounding, quickening of breath, tensing of muscles, etc. This combination of reactions to stress is known as the “fight-or-flight” or "freeze" response and it has evolved as a survival mechanism.
 Unfortunately, the body can also overreact and become activated to stressors that are not life-threatening, such as work/exam pressure, family difficulties, traffic jams etc. However, while such life stressors are not life-threatening, the body reacts as though they are.
 Over time, this can cause anxiety, fear and/or depression.

 There is a need to dampen down your reactions if this happens in order to avoid the nervous system becoming activated to the extent that it takes you outside your “Window of Tolerance” (a state in which feelings and reactions are tolerable, we can think and feel simultaneously, our reactions adapt to fit the situation).
 Should we be taken outside our Window of Tolerence, it can lead to hyperarousal (emotional overwhelm, panic, hypervigilance, defensiveness, feeling unsafe, reactive, angry, racing thoughts) or hypoarousal (numb, “dead”, passive, no feelings, no energy, can’t think, disconnected, shut down, “not there”, ashamed, can’t say No).